top of page

 “Enough!
 You’ve wasted my time, again.
 Get out of my sight before I formally banish you both!”
 He threw his hands into the air, then walked back over to his data table.

 “Out!”
 The word echoed around the party.
 They promptly turned and exited the chamber.
-As they left, Xander overhead Kauz muttering, “I should have killed those idiots when I had the chance.
+As they left, Xander overheard Kauz muttering, “I should have killed those idiots when I had the chance.
 Blazing fools!

 They went back through the maze of passageways, under the arched entrance, across the stone bridge, and into the prison chamber.
 As they entered the corridor of cells, Ruuk pushed Xander, knocking him to the ground.
 “You let us down, Oof.”